The Key of Awesome: Response to Obama Girl

-When asked about the video by the Des Moines Register on June 18, 2007, Obama said, "It's just one more example of the fertile imagination of the Internet.
+When asked by the Des Moines Register about the video on June 18, 2007, Obama said, "It's just one more example of the fertile imagination of the Internet.
 More stuff like this will be popping up all the time."
 Obama told the Associated Press that the Obama Girl video had upset his daughters and said, "You do wish people would think about what impact their actions have on kids and families."

 Special episodes

 There were many cross-over episodes and specials involving appearances from other YouTube channels and characters.
 In January 2011, the Barely Political team did a special cross-over episode with Epic Meal Time called "Epic Mealtime Showdown of AWESOME".
 The episode featured key figures from both channels engaging in a Super Bowl showdown for who has the most watched channel.
 The episode gained over 2 million in views.

 The episode featured members from The Key of Awesome: Mark Douglas, Todd Womack, Amber Lee "Obama Girl" Ettinger, Lauren Francesca, Ewan Gotfryd, Michael Stevens, Tom Small, and members from Epic Meal Time: Harley Morenstein, Dave Heuff, Tyler Lemco, Josh Elkin, and Alex Perrault.

 On April 24, 2015, The Key of Awesome aired a special episode "The Muppets Destroy the Key of Awesome guys", with characters Statler and Waldorf from The Muppets made guest appearances to school Mark Douglas and Todd Womack in the art of heckling.